The Ultimate Mumbai Street Food Guide

 Girgaon Chowpatty (South Mumbai)

 The original beachfront chaat scene.
 Come in the late afternoon and stay for sunset over the Arabian Sea.
-This is your spot for bhel, sev puri, pani puri and kulfi, eaten barefoot-adjacent with the whole city out for a stroll.
-Nearest access is via Charni Road station; it’s a short walk from there.
+This is your spot for bhel, sev puri, pani puri and kulfi, eaten with the whole city out for a stroll.
+Charni Road station is a short walk away.

 Juhu Beach (Western Suburbs)

 The suburban cousin of Chowpatty, and arguably livelier.
-A long line of stalls does pav bhaji, chaat, and grilled corn (bhutta) rubbed with lime and chilli.
-Sunsets here are spectacular, and it pairs well with a stroll along the sand.
+A long line of stalls does pav bhaji, chaat and grilled corn (bhutta) rubbed with lime and chilli.
+Sunsets here are spectacular and pair with a stroll along the sand.
 Best reached by taxi or auto from Vile Parle or Andheri.

-Mohammed Ali Road & Bohri Mohalla (South Mumbai)
+Mohammed Ali Road and Bohri Mohalla (South Mumbai)

 The carnivore’s pilgrimage, best after dark and unmissable during Ramadan.
 Kebabs, rolls, rich curries and old-school sweets.
 Come with an empty stomach and low fussiness about crowds.
-Nearest stations are around Marine Lines and Sandhurst Road; an auto or cab will save you the confusion.
+Nearest stations are Marine Lines and Masjid Bunder; an auto or cab saves confusion.

 A khau galli is a lane packed wall-to-wall with food stalls, and several suburbs have famous ones.

-- Ghatkopar (Central line) has one of the most beloved Gujarati-leaning khau gallis — think cheese-loaded everything, sandwiches, dosas and endless variations.
+- Ghatkopar (Central line) has one of the most beloved, Gujarati-leaning khau gallis — cheese-loaded everything, sandwiches, dosas and endless variations.

 - Zaveri Bazaar / Kalbadevi lanes (South Mumbai) hide fantastic chaat and sweets between the jewellery shops.